jasone/sqlive/docs/docs.md

  0     11|Customer#000000011|PkWS 3HlXqwTuzrKg633BEi|23|33-464-151-3439|-272.60000000000002|BUILDING|ckages. requests sleep slyly. quickly even pinto beans promise above the slyly regular pinto beans.
 ```

 A new line appeared notifying us that the customer 11 has been removed.
-If you paid attention, you can see that two empty lines where introduced before the notification.
+You may have noticed that two empty lines where introduced before the notification:
-Those lines are there to notify that the database finished a transaction (and is starting a new one).
+those lines tell us that the database finished a transaction and is starting a new one.
 If you are ingesting the changes, you
 can safely assume that the database was in a consistent state at that point.

 ## Diffing